The meaning of Muse's Starlight

 - Muse - Starlight

-Soon enough, it's clear that the song is about loved ones and wanting to close to them despite having to explore and chase adventure.
+Soon enough, it's clear that the song is about loved ones and wanting to be close to them despite feeling the need to explore and chase adventure.
 While Bellamy's location helped him to conjure up imagery of a seafarer or an explorer, it's safe to assume he's describing the life of a touring musician.

 According to Muse wiki, Bellamy confirms this.
 "Starlight is a more personal song about what it’s like to be on the road for a long period of time," he said.
 "You feel like you’re losing touch with who you are, and that kind of vibe".